Great Recession: Countries that avoided recession

-Poland and Slovakia were the only two members of the European Union to avoid a GDP recession during the Great Recession.
+Poland was the only member of the European Union to avoid a GDP recession during the Great Recession.
 As of December 2009, the Polish economy had not entered recession nor even contracted, while its IMF 2010 GDP growth forecast of 1.9 percent was expected to be upgraded.
 Analysts identified several causes for the positive economic development in Poland: Extremely low levels of bank lending and a relatively small mortgage market; the relatively recent dismantling of EU trade barriers and the resulting surge in demand for Polish goods since 2004; Poland being the recipient of direct EU funding since 2004; lack of over-dependence on a single export sector; a tradition of government fiscal responsibility; a relatively large internal market; the free-floating Polish zloty; low labour costs attracting continued foreign direct investment; economic difficulties at the start of the decade, which prompted austerity measures in advance of the world crisis.

 While India, Uzbekistan, China, and Iran experienced slowing growth, they did not enter recessions.